I Need Help Coping With A Breakup (My Daughter’s, That Is)

 My daughter recently broke up with her boyfriend.
 After 8 months, she just felt like it was too much for her and needed a break.
 They are still friends.
 It’s been about two weeks.
 Her dad and I are devastated.
 This boy is wonderful and we (secretly) hoped it would be a forever thing.
-We find that we need help coping with a breakup – our daughter’s.
+We find that now we need help moving on after the breakup.

 Also, her ex-boyfriend is now dating his ex-girlfriend.
 My daughter certainly understands he can date anyone he chooses, but she is upset that he is plastering it all over social media.

 How do I put her at ease with this?
 It bothers her that this is happening so soon after the break up.
 Additionally, for myself and my husband, how do we put our own selfish wants of them staying together aside?

 Your daughter is facing that passage of life (as irritating as that phrase may be) that most of us pass through.
 How wise of her to sense that the relationship she was forging may have felt like too much too soon.
 Pulling back may have also been her way of leaving open more opportunity to experience and explore what the world of relationships is all about.
 Breaking up and having the other person turn away is part of that.
 It is the consequence of walking away – it tends to create an equal response on the other side.